cmboling/doodly-doofest/workshop.md

 #### Configuring Dependabot security updates

-To successfully integrate the security updates into the SDLC it is possible to configure various aspects such as:
+To successfully integrate the security updates into the SDLC, it is possible to configure various aspects such as:

 - When security PRs are created.
 - What labels are assigned to enable filtering options.